KrunalDarekar/KrunalDarekar/README.md

 - 👋 Hi, I’m @KrunalDarekar
-- 👀 I’m interested in ...blockchains
+- 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning ...HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...java projects
+- 💞️ I’m looking to collaborate on ...front-end parts of projects
 - 📫 How to reach me ...krunaldarekar29@gmail.com

 <!---